 Is this type of fundraising regulated?

-The Public Fundraising Regulatory Association (PFRA) is a self-regulating body that is dedicated to ensuring high standards of quality, transparency and integrity in this type of fundraising.
-It regulates fundraising activities used by charities and professional fundraising organisations and enforces a Code of Practice, which aims to make certain that peoples’ experience of this type of fundraising is positive.
+The Fundraising Regulator regulates fundraising activities used by charities in the UK and enforces a Code of Fundraising Practice, which aims to make certain that peoples’ experience of this type of fundraising is positive.

-Battersea Dogs & Cats Home closely monitors its door-to-door fundraising campaigns to ensure that their representatives adhere to the regulations and Codes of Practice set out by the Institute of Fundraising and Public Fundraising Regulatory Association.
+Battersea closely monitors its door-to-door fundraising campaigns to ensure that their representatives adhere to the regulations and Codes of Practice set out by the Fundraising Regulator.

-More information may be found on the PFRA website.
+More information can be found on the Fundraising Regulator website.